zianti/projects/README.md

   - Given two images, calculate the difference in performance
   - Remembers previous items
   - Use optical image recognition for the stats
 - Link: ?

+### Better Spotify Podcast Browser
+#### Website with better user interface and experience for browsing podcasts
+- Platform: Web
+- Tech: ?
+- Features:
+  - Display more information about podcasts like rating
+  - Sort podcasts by different properties
+  - Uses spotify api to search for podcasts
+- Link: ?

+### Simple Prices Website
+#### Website with simple user interface for browsing different items like ramstickprices.com or diskprices.com
+- Platform: Web
+- Tech: ?
+- Features:
+  - Quickly filter for what you need
+  - Find the lowest price
+- Link: ?